ali-ghanbari/ASM-Ext/readme.md

 ### Organization

-In this report, first we are goig to review packages of the ASM-Ext, then through a number of examples, we will show how does call-graph analysis and control-flow graph construction of ASM-Ext works.
+In this report, first we are going to review packages of the ASM-Ext, then through a number of examples, we will show how does call-graph analysis and control-flow graph construction of ASM-Ext works.
 Next we will do a classic data-flow analysis using ASM-Ext.
 Finally, we will describe the difficulties that one may face if they want to implement a control flow graph construction program for an object-oriented programming language